MarcOreliOoo/ProjectX/back/readme.md

   * Buy from other platform cf PartyBid IMarketWrapper.sol
 * Who is the NFT keeper, the SharedWallet contract ?

+Do not forget :
+* IERC721Receiver to bne sure our contract can handle 721 and the safeTransferFrom works + IERC721.onERC721Received.selector if we want to sale that NFT to another contract ?

 To check :
 * partybid.app